(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

-\end{theorem} \begin{proof} The fact that $\psi_{\pi}$ is surjective is due to $\pi(\ncp{\K}{Y})=\calP$ and any enveloping algebra (here $\calH_{{\ministuffle_{\varphi}}}$) is generated by its primitive elements.
-The fact that $\psi_{\pi}$ is a Hopf morphism is due to a general property of enveloping algebras : {\it if a morphism of AAU between two enveloping algebras sends the primitive elements of the first into primitive elements of the second, then it is a Hopf morphism.}.
+\end{theorem} \begin{proof} The fact that $\psi_{\pi}$ is surjective is due to $\pi(\ncp{\K}{Y})=\calP$ and to the fact that any enveloping algebra (here $\calH_{{\ministuffle_{\varphi}}}$) is generated by its primitive elements.
+The fact that $\psi_{\pi}$ is a Hopf morphism is due to a general property of enveloping algebras: {\it if a morphism of AAU between two enveloping algebras sends the primitive elements of the first to primitive elements of the second, then it is a Hopf morphism}.